 I am a human judging machine in need of a cure.
 My mind is a dualistic processor of information.
 It is a binary operating system with either/or thinking as the default position.
-I can identify the character flaws of everyone but cannot recognize my own.
+As a result, I can identify the character flaws of everyone but cannot recognize my own.

-My mind evaluates and makes instantaneous judgments on everything I see or hear about you.
+My mind evaluates and makes quick judgments on everything I see or hear about you.
 The moment I see you or listen to you say something; I immediately assess whether I like you or not.
-I judge whether you are good or bad, pretty or not, rich or poor, religious or nonreligious.
+I judge whether you are good or bad, pretty or not, rich or poor, religious or non-religious.
 These are a few examples in an endless list of comparisons that I choose.
 It is living life from one perspective, mine.
-It is an all or nothing thinking that falsely gives me a sense of control over my life.
+It is all-or-nothing thinking that falsely gives me a sense of control over my life.

 I judge you according to my belief system of what I believe is right or wrong for me.
 I view life by comparing and differentiating between negative or positive possibilities on any given subject about you.
 You are either benefiting me or hurting me.
 If you can do nothing to help meet or satisfy my needs, I will replace you with someone who can offer me a better alternative.

 Self-preservation and personal security are at the heart of my human judging machine.
 I anticipate and try to nullify any danger I feel directed at me.
 I am hard-wired to make decisions based on my survival.
-Dualistic thinking is necessary for surviving my day to day life.
-When approaching a traffic light, I must decide whether to stop or go or whether to turn left or right.
+Dualistic thinking is necessary for surviving my day-to-day life.
+For example, when approaching a traffic light, I must decide whether to stop or go or turn left or right.
 Without dualistic thinking, it would be impossible to get anywhere or negotiate the task-oriented details of our life.

 We are generally unaware that our conscious view of life is a direct response to how we think.
 For a life-altering transformation to take place in our life, there must be a whole new way of thinking and perception of how we view life.
 (CONTEMPLATION: SEEING THE WORLD THROUGH GOD’S EYES)